Bodleian Library: Clarendon Building

-Twentieth century and after
+20th century and after

-In 1907, then head librarian, Nicholson, had begun a project to revise the catalogue of printed books.
-In 1909, the Prime Minister of Nepal, Chandra Shum Shere, donated a large collection of Sanskrit literature to the library.
+In 1907, the head librarian, Nicholson, had begun a project to revise the catalogue of printed books.
+In 1909, the prime minister of Nepal, Chandra Shum Shere, donated a large collection of Sanskrit literature to the library.

 In 1911, the Copyright Act (now superseded by the Legal Deposit Libraries Act 2003) continued the Stationers' agreement by making the Bodleian one of the six (at that time) libraries covering legal deposit in the United Kingdom where a copy of each published book must be deposited.

 Between 1909 and 1912, an underground bookstack was constructed beneath the Radcliffe Camera and Radcliffe Square, known since 2011 as the Gladstone Link.
-In 1914, the total number of books in the library's collections breached the 1 million mark.
-By 1915, only one quarter of the revised catalogue had been completed, a task made more difficult by library staff going into the war effort, either serving in the armed forces or by volunteering to serve in the hospitals.
+In 1914, the total number of books in the library's collections exceeded 1 million.
+By 1915, only one quarter of the revised catalogue had been completed, a task made more difficult by library staff going into the war effort, either serving in the armed forces or volunteering to serve in the hospitals.
 In July 1915, the most valuable books had been moved into a secret location due to a fear that Oxford would be bombed, and a volunteer fire brigade was trained and ready, but Oxford escaped the First World War without being bombed.
 By the 1920s, the Library needed further expansion space, and in 1937 building work began on the New Bodleian building, opposite the Clarendon Building on the northeast corner of Broad Street.

 The New Bodleian was designed by architect Sir Giles Gilbert Scott.
 Construction was completed in 1940.
 The building was of an innovative ziggurat design, with 60% of the bookstack below ground level.
 A tunnel under Broad Street connects the Old and New Bodleian buildings, and contains a pedestrian walkway, a mechanical book conveyor and a pneumatic Lamson tube system which was used for book orders until an electronic automated stack request system was introduced in 2002.
 The Lamson tube system continued to be used by readers requesting manuscripts to be delivered to Duke Humfrey's Library until it was turned off in July 2009.
 In 2010, it was announced that the conveyor, which had been transporting books under Broad Street since the 1940s, would be shut down and dismantled on 20 August 2010.
-The New Bodleian closed on 29 July 2011.
+The New Bodleian closed on 29 July 2011 prior to rebuilding.